What is an MVNO?

-An MVNO will usually sign an agreement with a Mobile Network Operator MNO (who has its own infrastructure) and then sell mobile services using that infrastructure.
+An MVNO will usually sign an agreement with a Mobile Network Operator, also know as MNO (who has its own infrastructure), and then sell mobile services using that infrastructure.
 They will have all the operational capability to package and sell services, manage billing, and sell value added services, but lease access to base stations, transceivers and switching centers.

 What are the different types of MVNO?